 Since our inception in 2011, our primary focus has been funding research to better understand functional outcomes after hemispherectomy and how to improve those outcomes.
-In November of 2016, our board of directors approved our new initiative: to expand our research to better understand functional outcomes after all resective and disconnective childhood epilepsy surgeries, including hemispherectomy, hemispherotomy, lobectomy, temporoparietaloccipital disconnection, and corpus callosotomy, and to provide resources to children affected by these procedures.
+In November of 2016, our board of directors approved our new initiative: to expand our research to better understand functional outcomes after pediatric epilepsy surgery, especially large resective procedures like hemispherectomy, hemispherotomy, lobectomy, temporoparietaloccipital disconnection, and corpus callosotomy, and to provide resources to families and children affected by these procedures.

 The Brain Recovery Project received its non-profit status from the Internal Revenue Service in August of 2011.
 We are a 501(c)(3) not-for-profit corporation.